-6. Borrower Data and Reconciliation (Direct Loan)
+7. Borrower Data and Reconciliation (Direct Loan)

 Compliance Requirements Institutions must report all loan disbursements and submit required records to COD within 15 days of disbursement (OMB No. 1845-0021).
-Each month, the COD provides institutions with a School Account Statement (SAS) data file which consists of a Cash Summary, Cash Detail, and (optional at the request of the institution) Loan Detail records.
+Each month, COD provides institutions with a School Account Statement (SAS) data file which consists of a Cash Summary, Cash Detail, and (optional at the request of the institution) Loan Detail records.
 The institution is required to reconcile these files to the institution's financial records.
 Since up to three Direct Loan program years may be open at any given time, institutions may receive three SAS data files each month (34 CFR 685.102(b), 685.301, and 303).
-(Note: An electronic announcement dated December 21, 2017, describes the reconciliation process and is available at: https://ifap.ed.gov/electronic-announcements/121719williamdfordfeddlreconciliation.)
+(Note: An electronic announcement dated December 18, 2020, describes the reconciliation process and is available at https://fsapartners.ed.gov/knowledge-center/library/electronic-announcements/2020-12-18/william-d-ford-federal-direct-loan-program-reconciliation.)

 Audit Objectives Determine whether the institution reconciled SAS data files to institution records each month.
-Determine whether dates and amounts of disbursements to borrowers recorded in COD are supported by the institution's records on individual borrowers.